ElucidataInc/polly-docs/docs/OmixAtlas/Bulk_RNA_sequencing_FAQs.md

 11. Transcript-level expression counts are generated using Kallisto by mapping all the reads that pass quality control to the genome.
 Command: "kallisto quant" .
 All counts are reported on the gene level by taking a simple sum of Transcript-level counts.
 (NOTE: Kallisto pseudo counts are rounded to integer values)
 12. For every SRR accession, the generated counts are collected into a single (.gct) file and multiple SRR counts per GSM ID (sample) are aggregated.
 13. At the feature level, the Ensembl gene IDs are mapped to the respective HGNC symbol, MGI Symbol or RGI symbol.
 Counts for duplicate genes are dropped using Mean Average Deviation Score.
-14. Each sample is then annotated with relevant metadata using our custom curation models for fields like disease, tissue, cell line, drug etc.
+14. Each sample is then annotated with relevant metadata using Polly’s curation models for a standard fields **disease, tissue, cell line, drug, cell type, organism.**
 15. If requested, the counts matrix is normalized using DESeq2 VST (Variance Stabilizing Transformation).
-16. GCT having Raw Counts is pushed to the Omix Atlas - Bulk RNASeq OmixAtlas.
+16. GCT having Raw Counts are pushed to the Omix Atlas - Bulk RNASeq OmixAtlas.

 ### Tools Used for the processing: